SlimeKnights/slimeknights.github.io/docs/json/stat-types/1.18.md

         * `minecraft:stone`: equivalent to mining with a stone tool.
         * `minecraft:iron`: equivalent to mining with a iron tool.
         * `minecraft:diamond`: equivalent to mining with a diamond tool.
         * `minecraft:netherite`: equivalent to mining with a netherite tool.
-Note vanilla makes no distinction between this tier and diamond, but mods may add blocks that require gold.
+Note vanilla makes no distinction between this tier and diamond, but mods may add blocks that require netherite.
         * *For a full list of tiers and their pack defined order, use the [`/mantle harvest_tiers`](/docs/commands/mantle#harvest-tiers) command.*
 </div>